Waujito/youtubeUnblock/README.md

 uci set youtubeUnblock.youtubeUnblock.trace=1
 ```

+You can check the logs in CLI mode with `logread -l 200 | grep youtubeUnblock` command.

 For uci, to save the configs you should do `uci commit` and then `reload_config` to restart the youtubeUnblock

 In CLI mode you will use youtubeUnblock as a normal init.d service: